 A quick note

-If you want to capture talent's attention, authentic employee stories will always be more trustworthy and captivating than facts and figures.
-Candidates want to live vicariously through your employees' journeys, to see if they can visualise themselves in a similar position.
+If you want to capture talent's attention, authentic employee advocacy will always be more trustworthy and captivating than facts and figures.
+Candidates want to live vicariously through your employees' experience, to see if they can visualise themselves in a similar position.

 Try the care, conflict, clarity framework for yourself and see what kind of response it elicits.